 Term 4: Transformations, two-way tables, scientific notation

-If students do not pass an I Can Test, they are required to submit test corrections and make an appointment to re-take the test.
+If students do not pass an I Can Test, they are required to re-do the appropriate study guide and make an appointment to re-take the test.
 Students who are not satisfied with their score on a test may improve their grade by following the same procedure.

 - Go Math book

 Materials I ask that students bring (contact me if this is not possible for your family):